Youth Rowing School - Learn to Row:

 Summer Employment Opportunity...

-Applications for Youth Rowing School Instructors are now being accepted.
+Applications for Youth Rowing School Instructors will be posted.

 Questions or more information?
 Contact the program director, Marion Markarian